Glace-Tools/tiled-maps/README.md

 #### Set number of beads and number of layers

 These are pretty self-explanatory.
 HOWEVER, for now the number of layers must be 4.
 I'm not sure if there's a possibility to customize this, if not I'll remove this value.
+Also, the valid values of "numBeads" are integers from 0&ndash;4.

 #### Set SFX and frequency

 Set up to 4 ambient SFX to play.
 A table of SFX and their values is in the same directory as this file.
 The "sec" values set here are the seconds between each occurrence of the given sound.
+If you want fewer than 4 sound effects, set the remaining "sfx" and "sec" values to 0.

 #### Set parallax values

-I'm not sure exactly how these work; feel free to mess around with their values.
-NOTE: Valid values are between 0 and 1.
+Valid values are between 0 and 1.
+I'm not sure exactly how these work; feel free to mess around and see what happens.

 ### Step 3: Run the code!

-In R, use the command `source("path/to/tmxToMap.R")` to run the script!
+In the R console, use the command `source("path/to/tmxToMap.R")` to run the script!

 ### Step 4: Cross your fingers and hope the code works!

-The code will give you a few warnings, some related to parsing failures (expecting one more column of data than exists), and some related to `writeChar()` (something along the lines of "more characters requested -- will zero-pad).
+The code will give you a few warnings, some related to parsing failures (expecting one more column of data than exists), and some related to `writeChar()` (something along the lines of "more characters requested -- will zero-pad").
 These ones you can ignore.
 If there are other warnings or errors, double-check your input data at the top of the script as well as your .tmx files.
 If that all seems to be in order, it's probably something with the code, which will hopefully be fixed shortly thereafter!

 Enjoy! :D